Download

 Checkpoints

-To quickly navigate through recently opened threads, use the cmd-shift-o|ctrl-shift-o binding, when focused on the panel's editor, or click the hamburger icon button at the top left of the panel to open the dropdown that shows you the six most recent interactions with the LLM.
+To quickly navigate through recently updated threads, use the cmd-shift-j|ctrl-shift-j binding when focused on the panel's editor, or click the menu icon button at the top right of the panel.
+Doing that will open a dropdown that shows you your six most recently updated threads.

-option from within the same menu or by reaching for the cmd-shift-h|ctrl-shift-h binding.
+To view all historical conversations, reach for the View All option from within the same menu or via the cmd-shift-h|ctrl-shift-h binding.

 Following the Agent